 Mozambique is sandwiched by opportunity.
 To the west, there are the landlocked growth economies such as Zimbabwe, Malawi and Zambia, much in need of better transport and logistics-related solutions that can connect them with the sea.
 To the east, across the Indian Ocean, lies the full set of resource hungry Asian countries.

 However, there is more to Mozambique than being just a passageway.

-Mozambique not only has one of the largest known coal reserves, but according to recent discoveries, it looks like it may also harbor one of the biggest natural gas reserves ever seen.
+Mozambique not only has one of the largest known coal reserves, but according to recent discoveries, it looks like it may also harbour one of the biggest natural gas reserves ever seen.

 The opportunity is so fresh that we see a big variety of global players coming into this markets to tap the abundant natural resources.
 A few examples are of this are South Africa’s Rio Tinto competing against with Brazil’s Vale Most Infrastructure for coal mining concessions while Italian ENI and the US’ Andarko are both coming out with discoveries of significant natural gas fields.

 The next big race will be to secure airline and transport routes into Mozambique.
 The recent announcement that Qatar Airways are increasing the number of direct flights to Maputo International Airport, presents the most assertive of developments so far.
 Qatar is increasingly known to be a visionary in the field of investment, reputable for recognizing untapped markets and being able to capitalize on them.
 There is something else that makes them so expedient: they know what to do when they smell natural gas!

 As if all that wasn’t already enough, Mozambique is also a potentially enormous food basket.
 There is much work to be done to get the country’s agricultural capabilities up to speed and China has already been seen active in this space.
 More players form a variety of places are expected to arrive here to tap the opportunities in this labor intensive industry.